 How is dry eye syndrome treated?

-Common treatment of dry eye syndrome includes the use of artificial tears or artificial tear ointments.
+Common treatment of dry eye syndrome includes the use of artificial tears or artificial tear ointments, anti-inflammatory medications, procedures that unblock the glands that are responsible for producing healthy tear film, sleral contact lenses.
 Prescription treatment options are available.